If you’ve ever had the inkling about drug testing your teen, you’ve probably experienced a mixture of apprehension and curiosity.

 Some researchers warn against drug testing teens, as there have been cases where young people switch to more lethal substances that are less detectable.
 For instance, in one 2013 Psychology Today article, author Wes Boyd argues that you should never drug test your teen as it provides a false sense of security.
 He further states that the only benefit of drug testing is when you obtain a positive result.
 Otherwise, the loss of trust between teenager and parent is not worth it.

-If you do decide to drug test your teen, it’s important to communicate your intention through a lens of love and concern rather than force or obedience.
+If you do decide to go through with drug testing your teen, it’s important to communicate your intention through a lens of love and concern rather than force or obedience.

 If you obtain a positive result, seek outside resources to get your teen the help he needs.
 Mountain Laurel Recovery Center offers a full range of treatment options for individuals 18 and over who are struggling with drug and alcohol abuse, including intervention planning, detox, residential treatment, extended care, and a family program.